 Marine Mammal Take Reduction Plans and Teams

-Take reduction teams develop take reduction plans to help recover and prevent the depletion of strategic marine mammal stocks that interact with identified fisheries under Section 118 of the Marine Mammal Protection Act.
+Take reduction teams develop take reduction plans to help recover and prevent the depletion of strategic marine mammal stocks that interact with commercial fisheries under Section 118 of the Marine Mammal Protection Act.

 Take reduction plans (Plans) help recover and prevent the depletion of strategic marine mammal stocks that interact with Category I and II fisheries.
 (Section 118 of the Marine Mammal Protection Act (MMPA) specifies that we develop and implement take reduction plans.)